acconeer/acconeer-python-exploration/docs/detectors/a121/distance_detector.rst

 As the sensor produce coherent data, samples corresponding to the location of an object will have similar phase, while the phase of free-air measurements will be random.
 By applying a filter in the distance domain, the noise in the free-air regions will be suppressed, resulting in an improved SNR.

-The filter is automatically configured based on the detector configuration as a second order Butterworth filter with a cutoff frequency corresponding to a matched filter.
+The filter is automatically configured based on the detector configuration as a first order Butterworth filter with a cutoff frequency corresponding to a matched filter.

 Subsweeps
 ---------